NVIDIA/ai-assisted-annotation-client/docs/quickstart.rst

 Getting Started
 ===============

-Nvidia AI-Assisted Annotation SDK follows a client-server approach to integrate into an application.
+NVIDIA AI-Assisted Annotation SDK follows a client-server approach to integrate into an application.
 Once a user has been granted early access user can use either C++ or Python client to integrate the SDK into an existing medical imaging application.

 It officially supports following 3 platforms
    - Windows (Windows 10)